sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 ### Basic info:
    *  At a high level, a feature could switch between local & kube-managed or a feature could be kube managed only.
    *  In either mode, a container start is preceded by systemctl start.
-   *  The transition mode
+   *  The kube mode
       *  none  - No initiative from kube on this feature
-      *  kube_pending - Kube is ready to deploy and waiting for approval from local system.
+      *  kube_pending - Kube is ready to deploy and waiting to proceed
-      *  kube_ready - The local system has approved the deployment and kube can proceed to deploy
+      *  kube_ready - kube container can proceed to run
-      *  kube_running - The kube is currently running the container
-      *  kube_stopped - The kube started container has stopped/exited
-   *  The kube could run the container only upon approval from the local system
+   *  At anytime only one container from any mode can be active

 ### State descriptions
 #### state INIT
 ***Stable*** state<br/>
+system state = down
 current_owner = none<br/>
-Transition_mode = none
+kube_mode = any or N/A

 In this state, no container is running.
-There is not any initiative from kube on this feature.
+The systemd has stopped the feature.

-The current_owner = none implies that the feature's container is *not* running.
-The transition_mode = none, implies that there is not initiative from kube either.<br/>
+The current_owner = none implies that the feature's container is *not* running.<br/>
 This is the initial state upon boot, and it could be reached from other states too.

 The feature remains in this state until `systemctl start`. <br/>
 Upon `systemctl start`, the destination state is LOCAL, if set_owner == LOCAL or KUBE with fallback enabled, else KUBE_READY.

-The ways to reach this state:
-* From any state, the action `systemctl stop` would transition back to this state with set_owner = local
+The `systemctl stop` brings back to this state from any state.
-* From state KUBE_READY, if `systemctl stop` is called, it returns back to INIT

 ####  state LOCAL
 ***Stable*** state<br/><br/>
+system state = up
 current_owner = local<br/>
-Transition_mode = none
+kube_mode = none

 The container is running using local image, started by docker command.<br/>

-This state is reachable only from state INIT,  with either set_owner = local or set_owner = kube && fallback enabled. <br/>
+This state is reachable in two ways:
+   * From INIT state, upon `systemctl start`, if set_owner = local or {set_owner = local && fallback_to_local)
+   * From KUBE_RUNNING, if set_owner is set to "local"

-The feature remains in this state until either `systemctl stop` or kube deploys in the case of set_owner = kube or docker exits.<br/>
+The feature remains in this state until either of the  following occurs.

-This state transition back to INIT, upon `systemctl stop` or docker exit.<br/>
-This state transition to LOCAL_TO_KUBE, whenever kube deploys (set_owner == Kube).

-#### state LOCAL_TO_KUBE
-***Transient*** state<br/><br/>
-current_owner = local<br/>
-Transition_mode = kube_pending

-The container is running using local image, started by docker command and kube has a pending deployment.<br/>

-This state is reachable only from state LOCAL.

-The hostcfgd watches for this request, and stop the local service by calling `systemctl stop`.
-This state transitions to state KUBE_PENDING, in normal circumstances.
-But if set_owner has been reverted to local, it transitions back to INIT.

-As hostcfgd initiates the action, this state is very short lived, only for the duration of hostcfgd to notice and local docker to stop.

-#### state KUBE_PENDING
-***Transient*** state<br/>
-current_owner = none<br/>
-Transition_mode = kube_pending

-In this state no container is running and kube is requesting permission to run.<br/>

-This state could be reached in two ways.
-One from state LOCAL_TO_KUBE, upon hostcfgd stopping the locally running container.
-Two, when a kube is re-deploying a container (from state KUBE_STOPPED).

-The hostcfgd transitions it into state-KUBE_READY, by ensuring `systemctl stop` is called, transition_mode is set to kube_ready, followed by `systemctl start`.
-All these steps taken by hostcfgd are synchronous hence this state is pretty short lived.

-NOTE: Anytime a `systemctl stop` is issued, if set_owner is reverted to 'local', it would instead transiton back to INIT - a static rule.
+   * `systemctl stop` takes back to INIT state
+   * The set_owner == kube and kube is deploying the image, which takes it to 'KUBE_RUNNING' state

 ####  state KUBE_READY
-***Semi-Transient*** state<br/>
+***Semi-stable*** state<br/><br/>
+system state = up
 current_owner = none<br/>
-Transition_mode = kube_ready
+kube_mode = kube_ready

-In this state, no container is running and local system has approved container deployment by kube.<br/>

-This state happens in two ways.
-One, from state INIT, when set_owner = kube with no fallback and `systemctl start` takes to this state, and kube is pre-approved to run.<br/>
-Two, from state KUBE_PENDING, when hostcfgd intercepts the request by kube to deploy.
-The hostcfgd sets the transition_mode to kube_ready and call `systemctl start`.<br/>
+There is no container running.
+The `systemctl status` would indicate 'waiting for kube deployment'.<br/>

+This state is reachable in two ways:
+   * From INIT state, upon `systemctl start`, if  {set_owner = kube && not fallback_to_local)
+   * From KUBE_RUNNING, when container exits (may be kube undeploy or crash)

-This state remains until either kube deploys the container or `systemctl stop` is called.
+The feature remains in this state until either of the  following occurs.

-This state transitions to KUBE_RUNNING, upon successful deployment by kube or it transitions to state INIT, if `systemctl stiop` is called.

-When transitioning from state KUBE_PENDING, this mostlikely a short lived state, as this transition is happening due to request from kube.
-This could be a long lived state, if transitioned from state INIT, as there is no initiative from kube yet.
+   * `systemctl stop` takes back to INIT state
+   * The kube is deploying the image, which takes it to 'KUBE_RUNNING' state

 ####  state KUBE_RUNNING
-***Stable*** state<br/>
+***Stable*** state<br/><br/>
+system state = up
 current_owner = kube<br/>
-Transition_mode = kube_running
+kube_mode = kube_ready

 The kube  deployed container is running.<br/>

-This state can be reached only from the state KUBE_READY.
+This state is reachable in two ways:
+   * From KUBE_READY state, upon kube deploying the image
+   * From LOCAL, when container exits (may be kube undeploy or crash)

-It remains in this state, until any of the following occurs
+The feature remains in this state until either of the  following occurs.
-   * `systemctl stop` is called
+   * `systemctl stop` takes back to INIT state
-   * docker exits because kube is un-deploying
+   * The set_owner is changed to local, which transitions to LOCAL state.
-   * docker exits due to a fatal failure.
+   * The docker exited transitions it to KUBE_READY The docker exit might be due to
+      * The manifest is updates, so it removes the current running container, to deploy the new
+      * Any fatal faulure encountered
+      * The manifest is removed at master, hence kube is un-deploying

+### Transient State descriptions
+When the feature is switching between 'local' & 'kube', it moves through one or two short lived transient states.

+#### state LOCAL_TO_KUBE
+system state = up
+current_owner = local<br/>
+kube_mode = kube_pending

+In this state, the local container is running.
+The kube has deployed its container, which sets the kube_mode to kube_pending and goes into waiting loop for local container to exit.

+This state reachable only from LOCAL.

+The feature remains in this state until hostcfgd notices the kube_mode change to pending and call `docker stop`.

+When the container running local image stops, it transitions to the next transient state "KUBE_PENDING".

+#### state KUBE_PENDING
+system state = up
+current_owner = none<br/>
+kube_mode = kube_pending

+In this state no container is running and kube has to notice that local container has exited and proceed<br/>

-This transition to the state KUBE_STOPPED.
-This is the only destination state.
+This state reachable only from LOCAL_TO_KUBE.

+The feature remains in this state until the kube deployed container realizes that local container has stopped.

+When the container notices that local container stopped, it transitions to the next stable state "KUBE_RUNNING".

 #### state KUBE_STOPPED
-***Semi-transient*** state<br/>
+system state = up
 current_owner = none<br/>
-Transition_mode = kube_stopped
+kube_mode = kube_ready

-The kube deployed container has exited.
-No container is running.
+In this state no container is running and awaiting hostcfgd to call `system container start`. <br/>

-This state can be reached, only from "KUBE_RUNNING".
+This state reachable only from KUBE_RUNNING and it is reached upon hostcfgd calling `system container stop`.

-This is the immediate state, when the kube managed container exits.

-This state transions to next state as below
-* If this transition is due to `systemctl stop` action
-      *  if set_owner = local, it synchronously moves to INIT state.
-      *  if set_owner = kube, waits for the `systemctl start` action, which would take it to, state KUBE_READY

- * If this is due to container exit, which may be unexpected crash or kube un-deploy to handle manifest removed or updated.
-It remains in this state, until any of the following occur.
-   * When kube deploy happen, it would transition it to state KUBE_PENDING.
-     If this transiton was due to manifest update, this transition would be instantaneous.
-   * When `systemctl stop` happens with set_owner = local, it reverts to state INIT.
+The feature will remains in this state, only until hostcfgd call `system container start` and the container starts from local image and transition to the stable state "LOCAL".

 ### Common set of scenarios
 The common scenarios and the corresponding transition flows are descibed below on scenario basis.